MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 #### Ad-hoc collaboration

-Optimize workforce- and collaboration-oriented architecture for workforce users to interact with business partners with Microsoft collaboration services like Microsoft 365, Microsoft Teams, and Power BI.
+This architecture is optimized for workforce users to interact with business partners using Microsoft collaboration services like Microsoft 365, Microsoft Teams, and Power BI.

 #### Role-based resource assignment